BrenTicus/brent-cogs/README.md

 * `{{channel}} `- The channel name the message originated in.
 * `{{server}}` - The server name the message originated in.
 * `{{words}}` - The list of words that triggered the message.

+## Recorder
+Save all messages in the server to a log file.
+Broken up by channel and server name.

+Goes into the Red data directory for your instance.
+On Linux the path will look something like `~/.local/share/Red-DiscordBot/data/instance/cogs/Recorder`.